Herbert Museum & Art Gallery, Coventry

 In the natural history area are over 180,000 specimens of shells, butterflies and insects, birds and mammals, and rocks and minerals.
 One fascinating exhibit looks at the history of the illegal trade in endangered species.

-To our eyes one of the best area of the museum is the Social and Industrial History collection.
+To our eyes, one of the best areas of the museum is the Social and Industrial History collection.
 The scope of the collection is impressive; following the development of Coventry as a centre for silk ribbon weaving to watchmaking.
 Included here is a wonderful display of 'Stevengraphs', or woven silk pictures.

 See toys and games from 1800 to the present, and a display on author George Elliot (Mary Ann Evans), a native of the area whose most famous novel, Middlemarch, is based on Coventry.
 See Elliot's writing desk and personal belongings.
 One unexpected item is a large grand piano given to Elliot by her lover, George Lewes.